CarlaCGDM/open-virtual-tours/README.md

 ## Features
 ## Local install
 Follow these steps to run a copy of this repo on your local machine in a development environment.
+Work on dev branch and merge into main when you are ready to push the changes to production.
 ```mermaid
 graph TD;
     ReactApp--> |Dockerfile dev-stage| DockerCompose;